foulow/SimpleForex/README.md

   dotnet run --project ./Source/SimpleForex.API -- migrate
 ```

-additionally you can pass the argument `--configuration` to use `SQLIte` instead of `SQLServer` data provider.
+additionally you can pass the argument `--configuration MOCK` or `-c MOCK` to use `SQLIte` instead of `SQLServer` as the persistence handler for a quick test.

 ```bash
   dotnet run --project ./Source/SimpleForex.API -c MOCK -- migrate